 The Belfast Jacobin is the first-ever biography of Samuel Neilson, a founding member of the Society of United Irishmen whose profound influence on this radical movement was to alter the course of Irish history.

-Samuel Neilson joined Wolfe Tone and Thomas Russell at the inaugural meeting of the United Irishmen in 1791, forming a radical front whose sole purpose was to overthrow the British establishment in Ireland.
-Neilson, as editor of the Northern Star, was to be the principal proponent in shaping the United Irishmen’s ideology before it was brutally suppressed by the British army; he brought the international outcry caused by the French Revolution into Irish focus, attracting unprecedented levels of popularity – putting public dissatisfaction into words and gathering the forces necessary for revolt.
+Samuel Neilson joined Wolfe Tone and Thomas Russell at the inaugural meeting of the United Irishmen in 1791, forming a radical front that would challenge the political realities of the day in increasingly strident ways.
+As editor of the Northern Star, Neilson was to be a principal figure in shaping the United Irishmen’s ideology before the newspaper was suppressed by the military.
+He brought the excitement caused by the French Revolution into Irish focus, putting public dissatisfaction into words and, later, gathering the forces necessary for revolt.

-Kenneth Dawson, conducting original research and drawing upon innumerable archives, reveals Neilson’s formidable strength as an organiser of radical politics, his incessant run-ins with law and order, and his central role in the Irish Rebellion of 1798.
-Samuel Neilson brought talk of revolution to the street – The Belfast Jacobin is a pivotal history that illuminates the true import of his deeds and writing, sorely obscured in all accounts of the 1978 Rebellion, until now.
+Kenneth Dawson, conducting original research and drawing upon innumerable archive sources, reveals Neilson’s formidable strength as an organiser of radical politics, his incessant run-ins with the authorities, and his central role in planning the United Irish Rebellion of 1798.
+Samuel Neilson brought talk of revolution to the street – The Belfast Jacobin is a pivotal history that illuminates the true import of his deeds and writing, sorely obscured in many accounts of the 1790s.